THS-International/website/src/markdown-pages/pt.md

 **IT MANAGER**

 * Building Project Management Tools in GSuite that improve the workflow for the entire team.
 * Creating a website for THS International and the International Reception.
-DONE ;)
 * Improving our Sign-Up System.